9 Day Activity-Packed St. Martin + Saba Itinerary

 DAY 6: PINEL ISLAND + LA VILLA HIBISCUS

-Breakfast: At the villa
+Breakfast: At the villa.

 7 pm Dinner: Enjoy dinner at one of the most acclaimed restaurants on the island, La Villa Hibiscus.
 This is the Caribbean’s ultimate gourmet dining experience.

-12 – 1 pm: We enjoyed some wonderful snorkeling at Little Divi Bay Beach Resort.
+12 – 1 pm: We enjoyed wonderful snorkeling at Little Divi Bay Beach Resort.
 You can snorkel over a sunken airplane, helicopter, and submarine.
 A pretty unique experience.

 1:30 pm: Next stop was the colorful Dutch town of Philipsburg.
-We checked out the shop Gulmohar’s and picked up some hard-to-find rum bottles.
-Definitely worth a stop.
+We stopped at Gulmohar’s and picked up some hard-to-find rum bottles.Â

 8 pm Dinner: Takeout from Hercule for some great local Caribbean food.
 Order the curry chicken.